-Serving Santa Barbara County for Over 50 years
+Serving Santa Barbara County since 1962

 Volunteer search and rescue in Santa Barbara county dates back to 1962 when three separate teams were formed in Santa Barbara, Lompoc, and Santa Maria.
 These early groups began the tradition that continues to this day of ordinary individuals from across the community committing themselves to train and prepare to help those in need.